rexrainbow/phaser3-rex-notes/docs/docs/charactercache.md

 - `freqMode` :
     - `true` : Swap out un-unsed and low-frequence character.
     - `false` : Swap out any un-unsed character.
+- `style` : [Style of Text game object](text.md#add-text-object).
+Create a text game object by this style setting on systemScene if `textObject` parameter is not given.
 - `textObject` : [Text game object](text.md), or [bbcode text game object](bbcodetext.md) for drawing character.
 - `content` : Load these characters into cache.